 where nn is the software revision number.
-That number should be used when describing problems to Haas.
+That number should be used when describing problems to HAAS.
 If any other message is displayed, refer to the "Error Codes" section of this manual.
 The number only remains in the display for about one second.
-After one second, the front panel displays should indicate:
+The front panel displays should indicate: